Choose a First Physics Course

-Semester 1 (Physics 104 or 107): This semester serves as an introduction to the basic techniques used by physicists to interpret and understand physical phenomena.
+Classical Mechanics (Physics 104 or 107): These courses serve as an introduction to the basic techniques used by physicists to interpret and understand physical phenomena.
 The world of "classical mechanics" is explored; the central goal of classical mechanics is to understand how the motion of objects is influenced by the interactions between them - how things move and why they move.
 Classical mechanics deals with macroscopic objects moving at "ordinary" speeds - the oscillations of a pendulum, the propagation of a water wave on the ocean's surface, the orbit of a planet around the sun.
 A quantitative description of motion is first developed, followed by a study of some basic forces in nature.
 The concepts of energy, momentum, and angular momentum, central unifying principles in all branches of physics, are introduced.

-Semester 2 (Physics 106 or 108): This 2nd semester of classical physics concentrates on the fundamental forces of electricity and magnetism - with the important exception of gravity, all of the forces that we experience in our daily lives are electromagnetic in origin.
+Electromagnetism (Physics 106 or 108): These courses in classical physics concentrate on the fundamental forces of electricity and magnetism - with the important exception of gravity, all of the forces that we experience in our daily lives are electromagnetic in origin.
 The electric and magnetic forces are entirely responsible for the structures and interactions of atoms and molecules, the properties of all solids, and the structure and function of biological material.
 Our technological society is largely dependent on the myriad applications of the physics of electricity and magnetism - e.g., motors and generators, communications systems, the architecture of computers.
 After developing quantitative descriptions of electricity and magnetism, their inter-relations are explored, leading to an understanding of light as an electromagnetic phenomenon.
 The semester ends with a study of optics.

 Here's a brief description of the two tracks, along with some suggestions to help you decide which track is best for you: